Ephigenia/ikea-availability-checker/README.md

 ## Requirements

 - [nodejs](https://nodejs.org) for version info check [.nvmrc](./.nvmrc).
-*it is strongly recommended to use either nvm and the exact same node version or the docker container as development environment*
+*it is strongly recommended to use either nvm and the same node version or the docker container as a development environment*

 ## Debug